cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

     Given the loop voltage at flattop, and how much flux from the CS has been consumed over the ramp-up, this defines how long your flattop can be.

   surface_inductance_coefficients
-    The set of coefficients from Hirshman or Barr's paper on external flux [see references] which are used to fit analytic expressions, dependent on plasma geometry, to the external inductance and vertical field mutual inductance of the plasma.
+    The set of coefficients from Hirshman :cite:`hirshman` or Barr's :cite:`Barr_2018` paper on external flux which are used to fit analytic expressions, dependent on plasma geometry, to the external inductance and vertical field mutual inductance of the plasma.

   energy_confinement_scaling
   tau_e_scaling